 6.2-6.5 An on-going concern is being addressed by updating and redesigning the Commission database, which was designed and installed in 1990.
 It is a client/server relational database system with custom application programs written for the specific needs of the Commission.
 The core software is Progress Version 6 with UNIX-based servers storing the data and MS-DOS based client software providing the user interface.
 As an MS-DOS based software package, the client software provides only text-based display capability, as was the standard at the time of installation.
 During the ensuing 16 years, the office automation needs and capabilities of the Commission have expanded considerably.
-Last year all commission employees received Intel Pentium 4 processors running Windows 2003.

-During FY 2005-06 the South Carolina Workers' Compensation Commission received first year funding to replace our antiquated database system and workers' compensation regulatory application programs.
+During FY 2006-07 the South Carolina Workers' Compensation Commission received second year funding to replace our antiquated database system and workers' compensation regulatory application programs.
 Funding for this project was recommended in the CIO's South Carolina Workers' Compensation Strategic Information Technology Assessment.
 This project places our data operations on equipment and software of current technology and provides data stability and security that has been extremely inadequate in prior years due to lack of funding.

-Among other things, the CIO recommended that the Commission:
+Among other things, the CIO recommended the Commission: